ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 41 - Phaedrus - Plato

-Although ostensibly about the topic of love, the discussion in the dialogue revolves around the art of rhetoric and how it should be practiced
+Although ostensibly about the topic of love, the discussion in the dialogue revolves around the art of rhetoric and how it should be practiced.

 ### 42 - On Writing Well: The Classic Guide to Writing Nonfiction - William Zinsser

 ### 43 - Island - Aldous Huxley

-Island is Huxley's utopian counterpart to his most famous work, the 1932 dystopian novel Brave New World.
+Huxley's utopian counterpart to Brave New World.

 ### 44 - The Limits to Growth